Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 The task of playing a video game like those on the Atari 2600 or the \ac{NES}
 closely models a _\ac{MDP}_ shown in Fig. \ref{fig:mdp}.
-In this case, an agent experiences a game in pixel space $\mathcal{S}$ to produce actions among a discrete action space $\mathcal{A}$ corresponding to combinations of buttons on a controller.
-The environment responds to the action with a new state and a reward from reward space $\mathcal{R}$.
-Games define different reward spaces $\mathcal{R}$, but typically the agent receives positive rewards for scoring points, moving forward in a level, or killing an enemy;
-it receives negative rewards for losing points, backtracking in a level, or dying.
+In this case, an agent experiences a game in pixel space $\mathcal{S}$ to produce an action from a discrete action space $\mathcal{A}$ corresponding to a combination of buttons on a controller.
+The environment responds to the action with a new state from $\mathcal{S}$ and a reward from reward space $\mathcal{R}$.
+Games define different reward spaces $\mathcal{R}$, but typically an agent receives positive rewards for scoring points, moving forward in a level, or killing an enemy; they receive negative rewards for losing points, backtracking in a level, or dying.

 \begin{figure}[!ht]
 \centering